Hyra/mindthecode.com/_posts/2016/2016-04-20-getting-started-with-the-panresponder-in-react-native.markdown

 ---
 layout: post
 title: Getting started with the PanResponder in React Native
+subtitle: Follow along as we tackle the madness that is the PanResponder.
 description: >-
   Inside React Native you can use the PanResponder to recognize multi-touch gestures as well as swipes and other touches that make native apps feel snappy